abejfehr/abejfehr.github.io/_posts/2014-09-14-programming-a-sudoku-solver.md

 {% endhighlight %}

-It might look confusing, but it's not too bad.
-Remember that the code `i/9*9`, where `i` is the target index, is just a quick and dirty way to find the starting index for the row we're currently on by taking advantage of Python 2.x's [integer division](http://mathworld.wolfram.com/IntegerDivision.html).
+It might look confusing, but remember that the code `i/9*9`, where `i` is the target index, is just a quick and dirty way to find the starting index for the row we're currently on by taking advantage of Python 2.x's [integer division](http://mathworld.wolfram.com/IntegerDivision.html).

 ### Column neighbours

-The code for columnal neighbours is slightly more interesting/complicated, but still fairly simple if you think about it.
+The code for columnal neighbours is slightly more interesting and complicated, but still fairly simple if you take a minute to really think about it.

 All of the candidates in a particular column have indices that are 9 apart.
 That means that we can take advantage of the step value in Python's slice notation to count by 9's.

 {% highlight python %}

     return map(int, [x for x in p[i%9::9] if x is not "."])